Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/drawrect.md

 }

 void loop() {
-  // Draw a rectangle with a red border and a yellow fill tft.drawRect(10, 10, 50, 30, TFT_RED, TFT_YELLOW);
+  // Draw a rectangle with a red border tft.drawRect(10, 10, 50, 30, TFT_RED);
   delay(1000);
 }
 ```